HL7/davinci-epdx/input/pagecontent/Introduction.md

 - Feedback on CDS Hooks should be posted to the CDS Hooks [GitHub Issue List](https://github.com/cds-hooks/docs/issues)

 - Feedback on this Implementation Guide and supporting HL7 specifications should be submitted as issue tickets via the [HL7 FHIR Jira system](https://jira.hl7.org/secure/Dashboard.jspa).
 Login to Jira and create an issue.
-Enter the following information to identify the relevant specification:
+Next enter the following information to identify the relevant specification:

 Project: FHIR Specification Feedback
 Issue Type: Change Request